LBL-EESA/TECA/doc/rtd/developer.rst

 * use braces on all conditional branches in the same series when any one of the branches takes more than one line.

-Variable, funciton, and class names
+Variable, function, and class names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * use lower case with _ separators.
 This is often called "snake case"

 Macros
 ~~~~~~
-* to be definied in all caps, and do not require a semicolon.
+* to be defined in all caps, and do not require a semicolon.
 For example :

     .. code-block:: c++